cocodev-harvard/cocodev.org/content/people/collaborators.md

 weight: 9999

 title: "Collaborators"
-subtitle: ""

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+    - Collaborators

 design:
-  show_social: false
+  show_social: true
-  show_interests: true
+  show_interests: false

   background:
     # Apply a background color, gradient, or image.